Rocket-Science-Development/pulsar_demo/README.md

 ## Quickstart

-1. Make sure you have Docker and Docker Compose installed.
-2. Execute the following commands:
+1. Make sure that you have the Docker and Docker compose installed and execute the following commands:

     ```bash
         export GRAFANA_USERNAME=admin;